Nuvolect/SecureSuite-Android/CONTRIBUTING.md

 [https://nuvolect.com/cla.pdf](https://nuvolect.com/cla.pdf)

 ### Follow the Code Style Guidelines
-Before submitting a pull request please check that your code adheres to the [Code Style Guidelines](https://github.com/Nuvolect/SecureSuite-Android/wiki/Code-Style-Guidelines).
+Before submitting a pull request please check that your code adheres to the [Code Style Guidelines](https://github.com/Nuvolect/SecureSuite-Android/wiki/Code-Style-Guidelines)<!-- @IGNORE PREVIOUS: link -->.

 ### Submit only complete PRs and test them
 Please do not submit pull requests that are still a work in progress.
 Pull requests should be ready